 Supporting Pupils at School with Medical Conditions Policy

-This Policy is governed by the statutory guidance and non-statutory advice set out in the document ‘Supporting Pupils at School with Medical Conditions’ Department for Education.
+This Policy is governed by the statutory guidance and non-statutory advice set out in the document ‘Supporting Pupils at School with Medical Conditions’ Department for Education, April 2014.
 The policy also applies to activities taking place off-site as part of normal educational activities.
 It will be reviewed following the Department for Education review in September 2015.

 The Children and Families Act 2014 places a duty on the Governing Body to make arrangements for supporting pupils in school with medical conditions.